digipres/registries-of-practice-project/README.md

 - **Platform Providers**
   - People that provide services and systems to help do the work of digital preservation.
   - Often involves re-packaging the registries from the _Registry Maintainers_ and the tools from the _Tool Maintainers_.
-  - May be commercial vendors, in-house teams, or a mixture of both.
+  - May be open source or proprietary commercial vendors, in-house teams, or a mixture of both.
 - **Researcher**
   - The people researching new theories and practices of digital preservation.
 - **Funders**